From the weathered peaks to the rocky gorges, it’s easy to get lost in the magic of the Flinders Ranges.

 In all cases, you must be fully inoculated.
 This means you must receive the full dosage of the COVID-19 vaccine and allow enough time for immunity to take effect.
 Each COVID-19 vaccine has different dosages and timeframes for inoculation, so please check the relevant medical advice associated with your vaccine.

 There are a number of ways to get to the Flinders Ranges but the easiest and most convenient way is to drive as the ranges are remote and hard to access without a vehicle.
-Depending on where in the country you're travelling from, you can fly into Adelaide Airport, hire a car from one of six car rental companies, and then begin your 5 and a half hour (460km) journey to the ranges.
+Depending on where in the country you're travelling from, you can fly into Adelaide Airport, hire a car from one of six car rental companies, and then begin your 5 and a half hour, 285 mile (460km) journey to the ranges.

 The best time to visit the Flinders Ranges is between May to October as the weather is still reasonably warm and free of humidity.
-There is a chance of experiencing some rainfall and even snowfall during these times but, on average, the daily temperatures are around 15°C. It's unsuitable to travel to the region in the summer months as the high temperatures make hiking and spending long periods of time in the ranges unsafe.
+There is a chance of experiencing some rainfall and even snowfall during these times but, on average, the daily temperatures are around 59°F(15°C).
+It's unsuitable to travel to the region in the summer months as the high temperatures make hiking and spending long periods of time in the ranges unsafe.

-What to pack for a trip to the Flinders Ranges largely depends on what time of the year you're travelling in and what kind of holiday you want to have.
+What to pack for a trip to the Flinders Ranges largely depends on what time of the year you're traveling in and what kind of holiday you want to have.
 If you plan on hiking, make sure to bring comfortable hiking/walking shoes, a day bag, a reusable drink bottle, a camera, and sunscreen.
 During the warmer months, packing shorts, t-shirts, and dresses is acceptable.
 You'll also want to pack a hat to protect you from the sun's UV rays.
 During the winter months make sure you're packing appropriate colder weather clothing.